Mitchell goes bogey-free at Quail and leads McIlroy by 2

 Missing from the action is Phil Mickelson, whose 64 in the opening round now feels like more than two days ago.
 He took double bogey from the trees on No. 9 and came up short in the water on the 136-yard 17th hole for another double bogey and a 76.
 He is 9 over the last two rounds and tied for 55th.

 Still playing is Bryson DeChambeau, but not after an 1,800-mile round trip home to Dallas and back when he thought he missed the cut.
-He made it back to Quail Hollow with an hour to spare and shot 68, with a double bogey on the last hole, and was eight shots behind.
+He made it back to Quail Hollow with an hour to spare and shot 68, leaving him eight shots behind.